tinaaa071/Case-Study-ppt/slides.md

 <!--
 With API data integration, the system can verify information in real time and show error messages.

-This helps users quickly fix issues and reduces the need for manual review.
+This helps users quickly fix issues.
 -->

 ---